 Irish Collections at Emory

-The archives also enrich Emory's teaching mission by regularly luring to campus those poets whose papers reside here.
+The archives enrich Emory's teaching mission by regularly inviting to campus those poets whose papers reside here.
 Goodrich C. White Professor of English, Ronald Schuchard has spent the past twenty years helping to build the Irish collection.
 "There's no greater reward than seeing a student's face when they're handling for the first time the manuscript of a poem they love," Schuchard said.
-"It's awe-inspiring."
-"It's not just the poets' papers that are here," adds Director of Irish Studies, Geraldine Higgins, "The poets are here as well, visiting classes, giving readings.
-It creates a real sense of liveliness about Irish poetry, where it's not just about blowing dust off an old manuscript.
+"It's not just the poets' papers that are here," says Director of Irish Studies, Geraldine Higgins, "The poets are here as well, visiting classes, giving readings.
 Emory students have an amazing opportunity to see how poetry works with these kinds of resources."

 Also of great interest to poetry enthusiasts is the Raymond Danowski Poetry library.
-Built over a period of 25 years, it includes over 70,000 works as well as scores of periodicals, manuscripts and other material.
-The library is comprised of English-language poetry published after 1900 anywhere in the world.
-Highlights of Irish writing include one of twenty-five numbered copies of Yeats's "Easter 1916" "for distribution among his friends," dated 25 September 1916, the first theatre edition of Yeats's Cathleen ni Houlihan and rare copies of Gorgon, the Queen's University magazine where Seamus Heaney first appeared in print as "Incertus".
+Built over a period of 25 years - in large part thanks to the efforts of Prof. Ronald Schuchard- it includes over 70,000 works as well as scores of periodicals, manuscripts and other material.
+Highlights of Irish writing include one of twenty-five numbered copies of Yeats's "Easter 1916" "for distribution among friends," dated 25 September 1916, the first theatre edition of Yeats and Lady Gregory's Cathleen ni Houlihan and rare copies of Gorgon, the Queens University magazine where Seamus Heaney first appeared in print as "Incertus."